euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 This example involves calculating a **temperature distribution** in an object followed by an **elastic deformation analysis** of the object loaded by the thermal expansion and boundary displacement constraints.
 It shows how to use SfePy in a script/interactively.
-Explanation of the code is in the next Section.
+The code is explained in the next Section.

 .. code-block:: python
    :linenos: